List of FAQ's: Scroll down the page to view the responses.

-A: Each fall in Oct we have a Learn To Skate, Hockey Style program.
+A: Each fall in October we have a Learn To Skate, Hockey Style program.
 It is open for girls and boys ages 4 to 12.
 Skaters receive on-ice instruction and hockey equipment is provided with the exception of skates.
 The best part is that it is FREE OF CHARGE and allows a child to learn to skate and try out the gear before committing to being part of our program.
-This year the Learn To Skate starts on Sunday, Oct 7 and runs for 3 additional nights.
-Pre-Registration is required and may be done by phone.
-Call Eric Gruen at 389-2391 for information.
+Pre-Registration is required and must be done by phone.
 Also CLICK HERE for program information.

-We are also offering a FREE Fundamental Hockey Skills Program starting on Oct 22 where skaters learn at their own pace and transition to teams at their own pace.
+We are also offering a FREE Fundamental Hockey Skills Program starting in early October where skaters learn at their own pace and transition to teams at their own pace.
 We recommend that kids attend the Learn to Skate program first bit it is not madatory.
 Click on the above link for additonal information.

 Q: What are the different age levels?